-UPDATE: It's now been ten years, and my weight seems to have stabilized at about 150 pounds, give or take 3 or 4, depending on how much sugar-free chocolate pudding and low-carb ice cream I am consuming.
+UPDATE: It's now been about a dozen years, and my weight seems to have stabilized at about 140 pounds, give or take 3 or 4, depending on how much sugar-free chocolate pudding and low-carb ice cream I am consuming.
 (Cheating, I know, because the main ingredient is milk, but this small sin satisfies my craving for sweets and keeps me from indulging in the gluttony that might otherwise cause me to jump off the wagon entirely.)

 I love Breyer's Low-Carb ice cream (see photo below), which is about $4.00 a carton at Wal-Mart (and frequently 2 for $5 at Meijer's).

 I have been able to stay on this diet with no problems at all, and I don't see me ever falling off the wagon.
 By the way, I recently saw a diet book that said "no white food after 6:00 pm."
 I looked at my list above, and everything on it except alcohol is indeed white.
 Weird.

 it comes) is exercise.
 Do some!
 Best is to join a gym with an

 elliptical machine.
 Use it 20 minutes every other day.
 Pedal fast

 for 8 seconds, then slow for 12 seconds.
 It should have a timer on it, and